-Many people mistake a good lawyer for one who is overly aggressive and advances the client’s position blindly.
-Add some theatrics and that’s a great lawyer, right?
-Straight out of TV.
+Many people mistake an excellent lawyer for one who is overly aggressive and advances the client’s position blindly.
+Add some theatrics, and that’s a great lawyer, right?
+Straight out of the TV.
 Well, wrong!

-Here are 3 reasons why that’s the worst type of lawyer for you (I mean we could have provided 10 reasons but we thought a good lawyer would keep things short and simple):
+Here are three reasons why that’s the worst type of lawyer for you (I mean, we could have provided ten reasons but we thought a good lawyer would keep things short and simple):

 - Your matter would be prolonged and would be unnecessarily expensive.

 - You may have heard the expression, you catch more bees with honey.
 Well, an overly aggressive lawyer would repel the other side and the judge for sure, ruining any possibility of settlement.

 - It’s your life, not a freaking movie!

 In contrast, a good lawyer is one that knows the law and advises you accordingly.
 A good lawyer would not allow you to blindly pursue a position with zero chances of success.